nitink-prog/LIU-Printers-Database/README.md

-# LIU Printers Database - Firebase Version
+# LIU Printers Database - MySQL Version

-A React app that displays a list of printers on Long Island University's Brooklyn Campus pulled from a Firebase Firestore database.
+A React app that displays a list of printers on Long Island University's Brooklyn Campus pulled from a MySQL database.

 Combines many React practices into a webapp for the IT Department to utilize.

+==This is the 3rd version of this full-stack program.== Firebase and JSON-Server versions are in the branches.

 ## Studies

+MySQL, Express, React, Node Stack (MyERN?)
+MySQL is running in XAMPP which is an extended version of LAMP.

-### React Hooks
+### React Paradigms

 - useState
 - useEffect
 - useRef

-### React Router Hooks

 - useParams
 - useHistory
+- Separation of pages and components.
+  - `<Navbar />` is always rendered, with components rendered underneath depending on current route.
+  - `<Printer />` component is reused.
+  - Passing children templates.
+- React Context and React Reducer to manage the global state of the theme (Dark mode and color).

-### Firebase Firestore Database
+###  MySQL Database

-- Connection to cloud stored backend database.
+- Connection to MySQL database running in XAMPP - virtualized Linux environment.
 - Efficient configuration of database.
-- Pulling real-time data and handling errors.
-  - Changes to any recipe are instantly reflected in the Home page and the Recipe page.
-- Search for recipes in the directory.
+  - Using PhpMyAdmin to create a structure for the database

-### APIs

 - Handling returned data safely with Loading state and Error handling.
+- Search for printers in the directory.

+### Express Middleware
+This front-end application communicates with the back-end through Express middleware.
+I've made that available on GitHub as well: [LIU Printers MySQL Express Server](https://github.com/nitink-prog/LIU-Printers-MySQL-Express-Server)

+- Set up API endpoints corresponding to printers in the database
+- Allow CORS requests.
+- Set up HTTP methods to POST new printers, GET full database or single printer, PATCH and DELETE.

+### Visuals

 - Mapping data for visually appealing table display.
-- Dropdown menu for displaying data based on particular building.
+- User selection for Dark or Light Mode, and Color that apply to Navbar and all buttons.
+  - Using dynamic styles.
+- Animated outline when hovering over a printer in the table.

 ### Component Tree

-- Separation of pages and components.
-  - `<Navbar />` is always rendered, with components rendered underneath depending on current route.
-  - `<Printer />` component is reused.
-- Passing children templates.

 ## Upcoming Features